-- First we look at a panel van, also referred to as a derived van.
+- First we look at a panel van, also referred to as a van conversion or campervan.

-This type of motorhome arrives from the engine manufacturer and goes to the motorhome converter as a complete van and they then build the inner body of the motorhome.
-The outer body of the motorhome remains very similar in appearance to its original manufacture as a van, but will often include designed features such as extra windows, extended or elevating roof.
+This type of motorhome or campervan arrives from the engine manufacturer and goes to the motorhome or campervan converter as a complete van and they then build the inner body.
+The outer body of the motorhome or campervan remains very similar in appearance to its original manufacture as a van, but will often include designed features such as extra windows, extended or elevating roof.